Integrating nnbench into an existing ML pipeline¶

 This definition is short and sweet, and contains a few important details:

-• Both functions are given the @nnbench.benchmark decorator - this enables our runner to find and collect them before starting the benchmark run.
+decorator - this allows us to find and collect them before starting the benchmark run. - The

-• The modelsize benchmark is given a custom name ("Model size (MB)"), indicating that the resulting number is the combined size of the model weights in megabytes.
-This is done for display purposes, to improve interpretability when reporting results.
+), indicating that the resulting number is the combined size of the model weights in megabytes.
+This is done for display purposes, to improve interpretability when reporting results. - The

 That's all - now we can shift over to our main pipeline code and see what is necessary to execute the benchmarks and visualize the results.